Broadview Hotel (Toronto)

 The Broadview Hotel is a 58 room boutique hotel in Toronto, Ontario, Canada.
 It is located at the intersection of Broadview Avenue and Queen Street East in Toronto's Riverside neighbourhood.
 Built in 1893, the building was originally a hall with retail and office space and later converted into a hotel.
 Until 2014, the establishment was occupied by the New Broadview House Hotel, a hotel and boarding house housing low-income persons with a strip club named Jilly's on its ground level.
-It was closed and converted to an up-scale establishment with several restaurants and a roof patio.
+It was closed and converted to an up-scale establishment with several restaurants and a roof patio as part of gentrification of the neighbourhood.

-The Richardsonian Romanesque style structure was built for Archibald Dingman and designed by Robert Ogilvie as a commercial hub and public hall known as Dingman's Hall.
+The Richardsonian Romanesque style structure was built for Archibald Dingman, an industrialist who owned Pugsley, Dingman and Company which manufactured "electric soap, blackleads and blues."
+The hall was designed by Robert Ogilvie as a commercial hub and public hall named Dingman's Hall.
 Its design includes arched windows and a tower characteristic of Romanesque Revival.
 The southeast vertical edge of the building is rounded using curved, elongated bricks.
 The building's gray lintels above the windows were likely carved from Credit Valley sandstone, popularly used during Toronto's Victorian era.
 The east and south exterior walls feature 21 terra cotta relief sculptures each with a unique image, often including a human face.
 The building had the Canadian Bank of Commerce as a tenant on the ground floor and doctors' and lawyers' offices on the middle floors.
 Atop the building were two public halls which acted as a venue for concerts and assemblies.

 In 1907, the building was sold to Thomas J. Edwards who hired architect George Wallace Gouinlock to transform Dingman's Hall into The Broadview Hotel, which let rooms for $1.50 or more a night.
 It was known as the Lincoln Hotel for a time in the 1930s before reverting to its original name in the 1940s.
 By the 1970s, it was the Broadview House, a boarding house renting rooms by the week, with a strip club (later known as Jilly's) on the main floor.

 On May 13, 2014, Streetcar Developments and Dream Unlimited announced their purchase of the Hotel, announcing they would close the hotel and redevelop it into a 58-room boutique hotel with a ground floor restaurant and a rooftop bar.
 The redevelopment is part of an ongoing gentrification of the neighbourhood.